-We place significant importance on preventing fires and other emergency incidents, we direct our efforts to keep people safe in their homes and places of work through our protection activities, however incidents will still occur that require us to respond day or night, throughout each year.
+We place significant importance on preventing fires and other emergency incidents, we direct our efforts to keep people safe in their homes and places of work through our protection activities, but incidents will still occur that require us to respond day or night, throughout each year.

-These incidents range widely from fire's, road traffic collisions or people trapped in other ways for example aircraft accidents, rail incidents, building collapse etc, we also attend flooding, water rescues, animal rescues, terror related incidents and other emergencies including major disasters.
+These incidents range from fires, road traffic collisions or people who may be trapped.
+Examples include aircraft accidents, rail incidents, or building collapses.
+We also attend flooding, water rescues, animal rescues, terror related incidents and other emergencies including major disasters.